Want a quick, easy way to identify areas requiring business process improvement? Here’s one: Just ask why.

 If they can give a good answer four or five times, then the process step can probably be left alone in the initial analysis.
 If not, it’s probably an area to start looking at for a “just-do-it” fix.

-In initial process interviews, you can generally find the areas that need to be addressed within two or three “why” questions.
+In the initial process interviews, you can generally find the areas that need to be addressed within two or three “why” questions.
 In the Sally Report example, some answers that gave it away: “I do this because the person before me always did this” or “We’ve been doing it this way for 20 years.”
 The first two or three “why” questions often result in a dumbfounded look or a delayed response of, “I guess I don’t know.”

 To Improve Processes, Keep Asking Why

 This same approach can be applied to individual process steps, as well as overall processes.
-Starting with a broad “why” question with other simple follow-up “whys” can lead to a wealth of process knowledge.
+Starting with a broad “why” question with another simple follow-up “whys” can lead to a wealth of process knowledge.

 Questions such as “Why is this process done?” help to identify the business purpose.
 Answers should relate to delivering business value or be subject to additional “why” questions.
 Other good questions include: